knowark/pentakrat/info/docs/README.md

 # Justification

-A great part of our live depends on the decisions that others make on our behalf, especially regarding common resources administration.
+A great part of our lives depends on the decisions that others make on our behalf, especially regarding common resources administration.
 One could go further and say that our fate is determined by those who have climbed the social pyramid with each of us acting like the steps of a ladder.
 As social